konsumer/quickray/README.md

 # quickray

+# WIP
+> I am still working out ideas on this, and it's not usable.
+Check back!

 This is an attempt to generate a native wrapper around raylib, for quickjs, using a script written for quickjs.

 First I will work out some basic ideas in explore/ for how to do this, then I will finish up the generator.